Updated at 9:57 a.m. on January 18.

 CORRECTION: The original version of this report should have said nearly 1 in 3 Americans say a third party would be good for the country.

-This article appears in the Jan.
-18, 2011, edition of National Journal.
+This article appears in the January 18, 2011, edition of NJ Daily.